Remembering our father’s words

 About the Foundation:

-The USC Shoah Foundation’s Institute for Visual History and Education, formerly called Survivors of the Shoah Visual History Foundation, is a nonprofit organization dedicated to making audio-visual interviews with survivors and witnesses of the Holocaust and other genocides a compelling voice for education and action.
-It was established by Spielberg in 1994, one year after completing his Academy Award-winning film Schindler's List.
-The original aim of the Institute was to record testimonies of survivors and other witnesses of the Holocaust (which in Hebrew is called the Shoah) as a collection of videotaped interviews.
+The USC Shoah Foundation’s Institute for Visual History and Education is a nonprofit organization dedicated to making audio-visual interviews with survivors and witnesses of the Holocaust and other genocides.
+It was established by Steven Spielberg in 1994, one year after completing his Academy Award-winning film Schindler's List.
+A compelling voice for education and action, the original aim of the Institute was to record testimonies of survivors and other witnesses of the Holocaust (which in Hebrew is called the Shoah) as a collection of videotaped interviews.

 Visit this artwork: